Ron Villone: Washington Nationals

 He then signed a minor league deal with the Washington Nationals on April 10 and was assigned to Triple-A Syracuse.
 On May 7, Villone's contract was purchased from Syracuse.
-Led the team in appearances in 2009 with 63.
-On March 15, 2010, the Washington Nationals released him with a torn quadriceps that he never recovered from.
+He led the team in appearances in 2009 with 63.
+On March 15, 2010, the Washington Nationals released him.
+He was re-signed on April 19.
+Villone was recovering from a leg injury at the time of his initial release.

-During a July 23, 2010 game with the Durham Bulls, Villone took the mound in the eighth inning with a one-run lead but gave up a walk to what would become the tying run.
+During a July 23, 2010, game with the Durham Bulls, Villone took the mound in the eighth inning with a one-run lead but gave up a walk to what would become the tying run.
 He then threw to first base 12 times to hold the runner, without once throwing to home plate, annoying the crowd who booed Villone mercilessly.
-When Villone finally threw to home plate, the batter bunted the ball back to Villone, failed to make the play.
+When Villone finally threw to home plate, the batter bunted the ball back to Villone, who failed to make the play.
 Villone walked the next batter and hit the following batter with a two-strike pitch to force in the tying run.
 He was immediately pulled from the game.

-Less than a month later, on August 12, 2010, he was once again released after posting an ERA of 6.59 during his time in Triple A. On March 10, 2011 Villone re-signed with the Nationals.
+Less than a month later, on August 12, 2010, he was once again released after posting an ERA of 6.59 during his time in Triple A. On March 10, 2011, Villone re-signed with the Nationals.